RV Electrical Upgrade: Part 1 - Introduction & Goals

 We didn't know this when we were planning, but after consideration we had settled aiming for 200-400Ah of usable capacity in our batteries.
 Based on what we had calculated, we felt this would give us enough usable power to boondock - the less capacity we had, the more often we would need to charge.

 So how many batteries does that take?
-Let's do the math with Sealed Lead Acid batteries.
+Let's do the math with Flooded Lead Acid batteries.
 Our dealer-supplied Group 29 80Ah battery with a usable capacity of 40Ah weighed ~50lbs.
-So to achieve 200-400Ah of usable capacity would have meant 5-10x Sealed Lead Acid batteries, weighing 250-500lbs!
+So to achieve 200-400Ah of usable capacity would have meant 5-10x Flooded Lead Acid batteries, weighing 250-500lbs!
 Erm, nope.

 Our first design of the system used raw Lithium cells - they need building into a battery pack, and combining with a Battery Monitoring System (BMS) to prevent under-charging, over-charging, etc. However, we later discovered a company called Battle Born, and were impressed by their 12V drop-in replacement batteries which weigh just 29lbs each.
 Note, we're not sponsored by them or affiliated with them in any way - we ended up purchasing their batteries at full retail price, but have been very impressed by their components and service since.
 They stand behind their product with a 10 year warranty too - it was 5 years when we bought our batteries but they have since increased it, including for retrospective purchases!

 Creating 200-400Ah of usable capacity with Battle Born's batteries would need 2-4x Lithium batteries, with a total weight of 58-116lbs - much more reasonable!

 Other than the batteries, there are 4 other major components in our electrical system design:

 - Inverter - for powering 120V AC devices from our batteries;

 - DC-DC Charger - for maximizing the charging power from our truck;